Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Abstract

 \section{Abstract}

 Along with the development of modern smart cities, human-centric video analysis has been encountering the challenge of analyzing diverse and complex events in real scenes.
-A complex event relates to dense crowds, anomalous, or collective behaviors.
-However, limited by the scale of existing video datasets, few human analysis approaches have reported their performance on such complex events.
-To this end, we present a new large-scale dataset, named Human-in-Events or HiEve (Human-centric video analysis in complex Events), for the understanding of human motions, poses, and actions in a variety of realistic events, especially in crowd and complex events.
+A complex event relates to dense crowds, anomalous individuals, or collective behaviors.
+However, limited by the scale and coverage of existing video datasets, few human analysis approaches have reported their performances on such complex events.
+To this end, we present a new large-scale dataset with comprehensive annotations, named Human-in-Events or HiEve (Human-centric video analysis in complex Events), for the understanding of human motions, poses, and actions in a variety of realistic events, especially in crowd \& complex events.
 It contains a record number of poses (\textgreater 1M), the largest number of action instances (\textgreater56k) under complex events, as well as one of the largest numbers of trajectories lasting for longer time (with an average trajectory length of \textgreater480 frames).
-Based on this dataset, we present an enhanced pose estimation baseline by utilizing the potential of action information to guide the learning of more powerful 2D pose features.
-We demonstrate that the proposed method is able to boost the performance of existing pose estimation pipelines on our HiEve dataset.
-Furthermore, we conduct extensive experiments to benchmark recent video analysis approaches together with our baseline methods, demonstrating that HiEve is a challenging dataset for human-centric video analysis.
+Based on its diverse annotation, we present two simple baselines for action recognition and pose estimation, respectively.
+They leverage cross-label information during training to enhance the feature learning in corresponding visual tasks.
+Experiments show that they could boost the performance of existing action recognition and pose estimation pipelines.
+More importantly, they prove the widely ranged annotations in HiEve can improve various video tasks.
+Furthermore, we conduct extensive experiments to benchmark recent video analysis approaches together with our baseline methods, demonstrating HiEve is a challenging dataset for human-centric video analysis.
 We expect that the dataset will advance the development of cutting-edge techniques in human-centric analysis and the understanding of complex events.
 The dataset is available at \href{http://humaninevents.org}{http://humaninevents.org}.